MechanicalRock/mechanicalrock.github.io/_posts/2022-12-12-deltalake-spark-testing-learnings.md

 author: Bryan Yu
 image: /img/blog/databricks/databricks.png
 tags: databricks deltatable dataframes spark workflows integration unit testing
-description: Lets look at testing our code using deltatable and spark
+description: Lets look at testing our code using delta lake and spark
 ---

 Before we commence, please note that any examples and discussions below regarding unit testing will be focused on users who are currently writing their code in `python 3` and running orchestrations via `Databricks Workflows` as `Delta Live Tables` are a separate topic altogether.